AdonisAlgos/tech264-docker-kubernetes/kubernetes/README.md

 Kubernetes objects are persistent entities in the Kubernetes system that represent the desired state of resources and workloads in the cluster.
 Common ones include:

 * **Pods**: The smallest deployable unit, representing mainly one (can more containers).
-  * Pods have their own IP Adresses
+  * Pods have their own IP Adresses.
-  * Pods are ephemeral as it is designed to be temporary
+  * Pods are ephemeral as they are designed to be temporary.
 * **Deployments**: Manages the deployment and scaling of pods, ensuring the desired number of replicas.
 * **ReplicaSets**: Maintains a specified number of identical pod replicas for availability and resilience.
 * **Services**: Exposes a set of pods as a network service, allowing external or internal access.